traefik/traefik/docs/configuration/entrypoints.md

     #
     trustForwardHeader = true

     # Copy headers from the authentication server to the request.
     #
     # Optional
     #
-      [entryPoints.http.auth.forward]
     authResponseHeaders = ["X-Auth-User", "X-Secret"]

       # Enable forward auth TLS connection.
       #